dracula/powershell/README.md

         </ol>
     </dd>
     <dt>What's that crazy cmd.exe prompt string?</dt>
-    <dd>The cmd.exe prompt value can be broken down into the following [ANSI escape sequences](http://ascii-table.com/ansi-escape-sequences.php)
+    <dd>The cmd.exe prompt value can be broken down into the following <a href="http://ascii-table.com/ansi-escape-sequences.php">ANSI escape sequences</a>:
         <ul>
             <li><code>E[1;32;40m</code> - normal text with a green foreground and black background</li>
             <li><code>→ </code> - unicode arrow and space</li>